microbit-carlos/microbit-bird-activity/docs/activity.md

 ## SoundEffects

 But hold on.
 What's with all these images on screens?
-Aside from their uncanny ability to fly (sorry Kiwi, Ostrich, Kakapo, Penguin, etc :( ) birds are probably most famous for the sounds they make
+Aside from their uncanny ability to fly (sorry Kiwi, Ostrich, Kakapo, Penguin, etc :( ) birds are probably most famous for the sounds they make.

 The micro:bit V2 has a built-in speaker, and a lot of the fun of building birds is giving them a unique voice.

+To do that we can create instances of the `SoundEffect` class from the `audio` module, which can be played with the `audio.play()` function.

+The arguments to `SoundEffect` describe how the sound is generated, indicating the duration of the sound, its starting and end frequency and volume, their rate of change over time (`interpolation`), the wave type, and any additional effects applied to the sound generation (`fx`).

 ```python
 audio.play(audio.SoundEffect(